 top of page

-My journey eventually took me to London, where I worked as a Sous-chef at Umu.
-It wasn’t long before I was promoted to the Head Chef.
-Not a day has gone by without thinking about my childhood dream.
-On my day-offs, I started my own business at the Brick Lane Street Food Market, selling Japanese comfort food for about five years.
-I passion and dedication moved Umu’s former executive chef, who helped me find the perfect location for my own restaurant.
+My professional path eventually led me to London, where I had the privilege of joining Umu, a Michelin-starred restaurant, as a Sous-chef.
+In recognition of my dedication and skills, I soon ascended to the role of Head Chef.
+Amidst my daily responsibilities, my childhood dream remained at the forefront of my thoughts.
+On my days off, I started my own venture at the Brick Lane Street Food Market, where I sold Japanese comfort food for nearly five years.
+My unyielding dedication and passion captured the attention of Umu's former executive chef, who guided me in finding the ideal location for my own restaurant.

 190513_GOOGLE_0791 HofR v2.jpg